Table of Contents[Hide][Show]

 Take in the Dania Beach Pier Photo Ops

 For the best photo ops, head to Dania Beach Pier; it is one of the most Instagram-worthy natural settings in the Fort Lauderdale area.
-The wooden pier is 900 feet long, offers primo fishing and costs $1.50 to access.
+The wooden pier is 900 feet long, offers primo fishing and costs $1.50 to access, more if you want to fish.

 Dania Beach is an award-winning Blue Wave Beach, a prestigious clean beach certification.